 My job as a self-employed bookkeeper and administrator has given me useful, transferable skills for school governance since my appointment in 2010 and I am time flexible enough to accommodate the various duties expected of us.

-I have been elected twice as a Parent Governor and currently have two children attending Goodrich School, with one having already left.
+I have been elected twice as a Parent Governor and currently have one child attending Goodrich School, with two having already left.
 I work at Monmouth Comprehensive School as a teacher of Physical Education and also hold responsibility as Assistant Headteacher for Professional Skills, CPD and Performance Management; Deputy Lead for Safeguarding.
 With twenty years’ experience in education everything I say and do is enacted with the best interests of the pupils at heart.
 I echo this in my work as a Governor for Goodrich and this is reflected in the tight-knit team of Governors who also reflect this sentiment.